-Directions: On the next page, draw a picture of your community or neighborhood.
-By community or neighborhood, we mean the area where you live and the places and people that are nearby.
+Directions: Draw a picture of your neighborhood or community.
+By neighborhood or community, we mean the area where you live and the places and people that are nearby.
 You can follow these steps to make your drawing:

 - 1. Draw your house - 2.
 Draw the buildings that are near to your house - 3.
 Draw places in your neighborhood or community that are important to you.
 This could include community centers, health clinics, shops, homes of friends or family, etc. - 4.
 Draw people in your neighborhood or community who are important to you.
 This could include family, friends, healthcare workers, or other community members. - 5.
 If possible, label what you have drawn in your picture.